 The roundcube interface

 After you install the plugin, the system migrates any SquirrelMail contacts to Roundcube.
-These contacts reside in the SquirrelMail folder.
-This folder resides in the Personal Addresses folder in the Groups section of the roundcube interface.
+These contacts reside in the SquirrelMail mailbox.
+This mailbox resides in the Personal Addresses mailbox in the Groups section of the roundcube interface.

 The log data for this plugin resides in the

 - In cPanel & WHM version 78, the log data resides in the

 usernamerepresents a cPanel user's username.